ramzstapi/jsonapi-ramz/README.md

 [Demo](https://ramadityo.github.io/)

-this website have little bit lacks, such as
+this website have little bit lacks, such as:

 **1. Unsupported small devices**
    - (320 x 568) px
    - more lower